 Many of Jon Good Chocolates' first customers and taste-testers followed vegan diets or otherwise didn't eat animal products, so Jon developed all his chocolates with vegan-friendly recipes, and created rich ganache fillings based on coconut oil instead of cream, and marshmallow easter eggs using garbanzo bean extract instead of gelatin.
 There is, however, one exception—the chocolate bacon truffles are, in fact, made with real bacon.

-Jon Good produces chocolates at Pilotworks Brooklyn, a shared commercial kitchen space which provides opportunities to food entrepreneurs to grow their businesses.
-Jon Good Chocolates is licensed to collect sales tax on all sales within New York State by the New York Dept. of Taxation and Finance, and its production has been inspected by the New York State Department of Agriculture and Markets,
+Jon Good produces chocolates in Brooklyn, New York, and his brand is licensed to collect sales tax on all sales within New York State by the New York Dept. of Taxation and Finance--its production has been inspected by the New York State Department of Agriculture and Markets.